 Through direct numerical simulations, we observe that the flow over unswept and untapered wings forms a strong tip vortex, which interacts with the spanwise vortex detaching from the wing surface at the root region.
 This flow yields a three-dimensional and unsteady wake for all angles of attack considered herein.
 Untapered and swept wings are observed to advect the shedding region towards the wing tip for lower angles of sweep.
 At higher sweep angles, the wake oscillations are attenuated, yielding a steady wake around wings at lower angles of attack.

 Wing taper has a strong influence on the wake dynamics.
-For tapered wings, LE and TE are not parallel and have an distinct influence in the flow structures within the stalled flow region.
-For tapered wings with fixed straight LE and forward-swept TE, taper concentrates shedding structures towards the wing root and yields a broadband spectral content downstream in the wake, as a result of increased mixing in that region.
+For tapered wings, the LE and TE are not parallel and have a distinct influence on the flow structures within the stalled flow region.
+For tapered wings with unswept LE and forward-swept TE, taper concentrates shedding structures towards the wing root and yields a broadband spectral content downstream in the wake as a result of increased mixing in that region.
 Beyond the unsteady wake shedding, the tip vortex is heavily affected by wing taper, reducing its length considerably for tapered wings, as the chord-length decreases towards the tip.

-For tapered wings with backward-swept LE and straight TE, the spanwise length where wake unsteadiness is observed increases as shedding is promotes over a larger portion of the wingspan.
-For this type of tapered wing planform, in contrast with the forward-swept wing effect, the peak of wake unsteadiness moves towards the wing tip region for lower taper ratios.
-Moreover, for wings with high LE sweep, while we have observed that the flow is steady for $\lambda = 1$, our findings show that taper causes wake unsteadiness to appear.
+For tapered wings with backward-swept LE and unswept TE, the spanwise length where wake unsteadiness is observed increases as shedding is promoted over a larger portion of the wingspan.
+For this type of tapered wing planform, in contrast to the forward-swept wing effect, the peak of wake unsteadiness moves towards the wing tip region for lower taper ratios.
+Moreover, for wings with high LE sweep, although the flow is steady for $\lambda = 1$, taper causes wake unsteadiness to appear.
 The wake oscillations develop near the wing tip for moderate taper ratios.
-For low-$\lambda$, wings with high LE sweep angles exhibit strong wake shedding structures occupying a large portion of the wingspan.
+For low $\lambda$, wings with high LE sweep angles exhibit strong wake shedding structures occupying a large portion of the wingspan.

 Through the detailed analysis of the wake structures, we also provide a map that classifies the wake behavior of tapered wings associating its behavior with the wing planform geometry and its angle of attack.
-The map provides a unique description of the overall flow physics of the wakes around tapered wings and reveals, for each semi aspect ratio and angle of attack, how the steady-unsteady flow behavior is related to the wing taper and LE sweep angle.
+The map provides an unique description of the overall flow physics of the wakes around tapered wings and reveals, for each semi aspect ratio and angle of attack, how the steady-unsteady flow behavior is related to the wing taper and LE sweep angle.
 The present study shows the effect of taper, as well as the effects of LE and TE sweep and evaluates its impact on the formation of the wake structures.